 Applicant Tracking System (ATS)

-ATS is one of the tools that facilitates hiring processes including job distribution, screening, interviewing and more.
-But, this software can get quite pricey, especially for small medium enterprises.
+ATS is one of the tools that facilitate hiring processes including job distribution, screening, interviewing, and more.
+But, this software can get quite pricey, especially for small-medium enterprises.

 Applicant Tracking Table

 Another solution is by using a collaborative table.
-Focusing in collaboration and sharing at real time, a collaborative table facilitates the communication and the collaboration between the sourcer, the recruiter and the manager.
+Focusing on collaboration and real-time sharing, a collaborative table facilitates communication and collaboration between the sourcer, the recruiter, and the manager.

 The manager can control who can access which information.
 For example, sensitive information such as salary expected of each potential candidate is hidden from the sourcer.
 This table can also be personalized according to each recruitment’s needs.